 This AP Course will cover the material applicable to the Advanced Placement (AP) Calculus AB exam.
 Course topics include limits, derivative techniques, higher order derivative properties and applications, transcendental function calculus, basic and intermediate analytic integration, numerical differentiation, numerical integration, and area/volume/cross section integrals.
 Time will also be dedicated to ensuring that students are able to use technology as a complement to their calculus skills.
 Throughout this course, students will have the opportunity to apply these concepts and skills to real-world problems.
-Students are encouraged to take the AB Calculus exam.
-A score of 3-5 on this exam will be sufficient for credit at most colleges and universities.
+Students are required to take and pay for the AP exam at the end of the year.
+Financial aid is available for students who qualify.
+Students passing the AP exam with a score of 3, 4 or 5 receive college credit at most colleges and universities.